 - Timing of the breathalyzer test

 - Qualifications, experience, and training of the test administrator

 - Calibration, maintenance, and testing of the breathalyzer

 - Chain of custody of test samples

 - Possibility of contaminated samples

 - Independent biological factors that may affect blood alcohol readings, including naturally occurring “mouth alcohol,” acid reflux, diet, and breathing patterns

 Arrested For DUI In Colorado Springs?
-Turn To James Newby Law For Aggressive Defense Against The Charges.
+Turn To Experienced DUI Attornies For Aggressive Defense Against The Charges.

-Colorado Springs DUI defense attorneys at James Newby Law use the experience and insights they acquired as former DUI prosecutors to defend individuals facing DUI charges.
+The best Colorado Springs DUI attorneys will use the experience and insights they acquired as former DUI prosecutors to defend individuals facing DUI charges.
 Forceful and skilled advocates, our criminal defense attorneys look for every possible weakness in the prosecution’s case, placing their clients in the best possible position to obtain an acquittal, dismissal, or reduction of the charges.